Vivobarefoot Primus Trio Review Facts

 and abrasion, and the Hexagon Ultimate Barefoot Sole to protect against slipping on wet and dry surfaces.
 The midsole is thin, so it only absorbs a minimal amount of shock.
 The zero drop helped a few people with their back pain.
 The upper has mesh and perforation holes to prevent overheating and to keep the foot cool and dry, and a band around the heel to prevent sliding inside the shoe.
 It also has a sock-like fit around the ankle to prevent debris from entering the shoe.

-This shoe is a minimalist shoe, so it has great ground feel but no bouncy cushioning.
-The outsole and midsole allows the foot to move naturally due to their flexibility, low stack height and zero drop, strengthening muscles and tendons for better speed and form over time.
+This shoe is a minimalist shoe, so it has a great ground feel but no bouncy cushioning.
+The outsole and midsole allow the foot to move naturally due to their flexibility, low stack height and zero drop, strengthening muscles and tendons for better speed and form over time.
 The upper's material fits closely and moves with the foot, and the ankle is cut low to allow it to move freely and transition naturally.

-Primus Trio has very little support due to it being a barefoot shoe.
+The Vivobarefoot Primus Trio has very little support due to it being a barefoot shoe.
 The sole unit is only 3mm thick, so it does not offer much support to the underside of the foot and has little to no arch support, with the arch area only coming up slightly higher than the rest of the sole.
 The upper provides a snug fit due to its design, lacing system, and band around the heel, but does not have padding for support.

 The Primus Trio is built for road running.
 The Hexagon Ultimate Barefoot